rotationalio/rotational.io/content/en/blog/2025-08-27-making-sense-of-llms.md

 Organizations typically access LLMs in three ways:

 ### 1. Proprietary Models
 Providers such as OpenAI, Anthropic, Google, and Microsoft offer API-based access to high-performance “foundation” models.
-These companies invest heavily in training, infrastructure, and R&D. Pricing is usage-based, commonly per million input tokens (e.g., $1) and per million output tokens (e.g., $4).
+These companies invest heavily in training, infrastructure, and R&D. Pricing for individuals and smaller organizations is usage-based, commonly per million input tokens (e.g., $1) and per million output tokens (e.g., $4).
 The higher output cost reflects the greater compute required to generate text.
+Enterprise customers may also arrange for "provisioned throughput" or "reserved capacity" agreements, where they pay a fixed fee for a certain level of performance rather than paying per token (though these are typically reserved for large organizations with substantial AI budgets).

 ### 2. Open Source Models
-More accurately called “open weight” models since the underlying training data and source code are often unavailable, these can be downloaded and run in your own environment: on device (such as your laptop), on-premise servers, or in a private cloud.
+More accurately called “open weight” models because the underlying training data and source code are often unavailable, these can be downloaded and run in your own environment.
+While some models are small enough to run on a local device like a laptop, most common use cases benefit from models that need to be hosted with GPU access, such as an on-premise server or in a private cloud.

 Examples include **Meta’s Llama, Mistral, and DeepSeek**, many of which are distributed via platforms like [**Hugging Face**](https://huggingface.co/).

 ### 3. API Gateways
-A newer approach is using providers like **OpenRouter, LiteLLM, or Portkey**, which act as a unified API across many models.
-This makes it possible to route queries based on cost, performance, or availability with automatic failover for continuity.
+A newer approach is using providers like **OpenRouter, LiteLLM, or Portkey**, which act as a unified API across many models and providers.
+This single, standardized interface makes it possible to route queries in real-time based on cost, performance, or availability (including automatic failover for continuity).

 ---